 iii) You are Building an Entirely Separate Website for China

-..then it makes sense that you consider Cloudflare's China CDN partnership with Baidu.
+..then it makes sense that you consider Cloudflare's China CDN partnership with JD Cloud.
 While many of the features overlap with Cloudflare's global product, given you're building a separate site altogether, it begs the question why you need the Cloudflare-Global part, when you just need the China component.

-With this in mind, there are a number of other providers, for example, Alibaba Cloud, Baishan Cloud, Tencent Cloud, CDNetworks, let alone Baidu Cloud itself.
+With this in mind, there are a number of other providers, for example, Alibaba Cloud, Baishan Cloud, Tencent Cloud, CDNetworks, let alone JD Cloud itself.

 If you are: